 The safest thing to do if your battery has been deeply-discharged is to attempt to fully-charge it with a battery charger.
 However, if a battery has been deeply-discharged below a charger's minimum operating voltage, it won't charge the battery.
 That's why it's a good idea to measure a battery's voltage before you start charging.
 Measuring the voltage before and after charging will tell you if the charger was able to deliver any or enough current to the battery.
 Some chargers will turn on and briefly operate, but if the battery doesn't register a minimum voltage level within a specific time frame, the charger may shut off.
 That fools a lot of folks into believing their chargers are working, when they actually shut off shortly after they were turned on.

-Our OPTIMA® Chargers Digital 400 and Digital 1200 Charger and Maintainer can both charge any 12-volt lead-acid battery, including AGM batteries and batteries that have been discharged all the way down to 1.25 volts.
+Our OPTIMA Chargers and Maintainers can charge any 12-volt lead-acid battery, including AGM batteries and batteries that have been discharged all the way down to 1.25 volts.
 Our chargers also have voltage gauges on them, which can measure the pre-charge voltage level and tell you exactly how much voltage is in the battery you need to charge.
 Take care of your battery and it will take care of you!